 Whereas most routers use a gantry frame design, CNC mills typically use a C-frame structure with a column and base.
 The C-frame structure helps make mills more robust so they can handle harder materials than CNC routers.

 The price for CNC mills and routers varies a lot depending on the type of machine you’re buying.
-However, on the whole, CNC mills are generally more expensive than CNC routers of comparable quality.
+However, on the whole, CNC mills are generally more expensive than CNC routers of comparable quality — even mini CNC mills command a higher price tag.

-Low cost, benchtop CNC routers are much more common than cheap, small CNC mills, but as you’ll see below, there are now some affordable, compact CNC mill options available for hobbyists.
+Low-cost, benchtop CNC routers are much more common than cheap, small CNC mills.

 CNCSourced is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn more